Nourishing Passover Seders + Shabbat Dinners April 5-7

 Can I host more than once during Passover?

-You can receive Nourishment for one Seder (on April 5 or 6) and Passover Shabbat (on April 7).
-If you post Seders for both April 5 + 6, you’ll receive Nourishment for the Seder that has the most RSVPs.
+You can receive Nourishment for one Seder (on April 12 or 13) and one Passover Shabbat dinner (on April 18).
+If you post Seders for both April 12 + 13, you’ll receive Nourishment for the Seder that has the most RSVPs.

 Can I have my parents/kids/non-Jewish friends at my table?